esphome/esphome.io/components/climate/midea.rst

 ``midea_ac.follow_me`` Action
 *****************************

-This action transmit IR FollowMe command telling the air conditioner a more accurate room temperature value to be used instead of the internal indoor unit sensor.
+This action transmits an IR FollowMe command telling the air conditioner a more accurate room temperature value to be used instead of the internal indoor unit sensor.

 .. code-block:: yaml